-Field mapping changes: The Upgrade Utility applies field mapping changes automatically.
-For example, when a length change is required, the utility automatically expands the length mapping.
+Field mapping changes: Normally the Upgrade Utility applies field mapping changes automatically, but there may be some exceptions.
+For example, when a length change is required, the Upgrade Utility automatically expands the length mapping.
+However, if the field mapping is a LOB-type change, the Upgrade Utility will not the change the type mapping.
+For detailed exceptions, check the except.log file after the upgrade.